-UNIVERSITY CALENDAR 2011-2012 FALL 2011
+UNIVERSITY CALENDAR 2011-2012 FALL 2012

-August 1-15 Fall Interim Classes-All fees for interim classes must be paid by the first class meeting of the interim session August 8 Rental textbook pick-up begins for students who are paid August 8-9 Freshman Orientation August 10 Open Registration Ends at 5:00 p.m.
-August 11-13 No Registration or Schedule Adjustments during this time.
+July 30 - August 13 3 Fall Interim Classes-All fees for interim classes must be paid by the first class meeting of the interim session August 6 Rental textbook pick-up begins for students who are paid August 6-7 Freshman Orientation August 7 Faculty Return to Duty.
+August 8 Open Registration Ends at 5:00 p.m.
+August 9-11 No Registration or Schedule Adjustments during this time.
 Registration re-opens during Final Schedule Adjustment.
-August 14-16 Final Schedule Adjustment begins at 9:00 a.m. on Sunday, August 14th.
+August 12-14 Final Schedule Adjustment begins at 9:00 a.m. on Sunday, August 14th.
 Students should check their schedule for any classes removed due to low enrollment.
 Students who decide not to attend must drop all of their classes.
 Students will be financially responsible for any classes remaining on their schedule as of 5:00 p.m. on Tuesday.
-August 16 Fee Payment Deadline at 5:00 p.m. for all students registered for Fall 2011.
+August 14 Fee Payment Deadline at 5:00 p.m. for all students registered for Fall 2011.
 Students who have not paid by 5:00 p.m. will not have access to other university services such as textbook rentals, ID services, hang tags, housing, meals, etc. Students are responsible for tuition and fees for any courses that remain on their schedule as of 5:00 p.m.
-August 16 Last day for undergraduate students to remove "I" grades August 17 First Day of Classes; Regular semester and Term I August 17 Interim grades due by 9:00 a.m.
-September 5 Labor Day Holiday September 15 Graduation Audit for Fall 2011 Graduation Candidates begin. \mathbf{No} graduation applications for Fall 2011 will be accepted after this date.
+August 14 Last day for undergraduate students to remove "I" grades August 15 First Day of Classes; Regular semester and Term I August 15 Interim grades due by 9:00 a.m.
+September 3 Labor Day Holiday September 17 Graduation Audit for Fall 2011 Graduation Candidates begin.
+No graduation applications for Fall 2012 will be accepted after this date.
 Last Day to apply for Spring 2012 graduation without late fee.
-September 23 Term I Classes: Last day to withdraw from classes October 5 Term I Classes End October 6-7 Fall Break October 10 Term I Classes: Final Examinations; M-W schedule October 11 Term I Classes: Final Examinations; T-TH schedule October 12 Term II Classes Begin October 21 Regular Classes: Last day to withdraw or resign from the 0 1 01 University.
+September 21 Term I Classes: Last day to withdraw from classes.
 Deadline at 12:30 p.m.
-October 21 Term I grades due by 9:00 a.m.
-BPriority Registration for Spring 2012 Classes November 16 Term II Classes: Last day to withdraw from classes Thanksgiving Holiday December 2 Last day of Classes December 3 Saturday Only Classes - Final Examinations December 5-9 December 10 Final Examinations December 12 Commencement 10:00 a.m.
-Grades due by 9:00 a.m Last day to return rental textbooks December 12 without a fine willout a line
+October 3 Term I Classes End October 4-5 Fall Break October 8 Term I Classes: Final Examinations; M-W schedule October 9 Term I Classes: Final Examinations; T-TH schedule October 10 Term II Classes Begin October 19 Regular Classes: Last day to withdraw or resign from the 0 1 10 University.
+Deadline at 12:30 p.m.
+October 19 Term I grades due by 9:00 a.m.
+6Priority Registration for Spring 2013 Classes November 14 Term II Classes: Last day to withdraw from classes November 19 Open Registration Begins for Spring 2013 classes Thanksgiving Holiday November 30 Last day of Classes December 1 Saturday Only Classes - Final Examinations December 3-7 Final Examinations